 The heavier the spring, the more resistance you’ll feel.

-Start with lighter springs if you’re a beginner and gradually work your way up to heavier ones as you become more comfortable with the machine.
+Start with lighter springs if you’re a beginner, and gradually work your way up to heavier ones as you become more comfortable with the machine.
 Remember to adjust the springs as needed to avoid overexertion or injury.
-(Note: there are exercises where you using lighter springs is actually harder than using heavier springs, but those exercises tend to come later in the intermediate and advanced series.)
+(Note: there are exercises where using lighter springs is actually harder than using heavier springs, but those exercises tend to come later in the intermediate and advanced series.)

 Adding Variations, Advanced Exercises, and More Reps